artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``locationOfCopies``

-**DACS Rule** If a copy of all or part of the material being described is available, in addition to the originals, record information about the medium and location of the copy, any identifying numbers, and any conditions on the use or availability of the copy.
+**DACS Rule**: If a copy of all or part of the material being described is available, in addition to the originals, record information about the medium and location of the copy, any identifying numbers, and any conditions on the use or availability of the copy.
 If a copy of only a part of the unit being described is available, indicate which part.
 If the materials being described are available via remote access (electronically or otherwise), provide the relevant information needed to access them.
 (DACS 6.2.3)

 **EAD**